* April consumer spending biggest increase in four months

 By Tanya Agrawal

-May 30 (Reuters) - U.S. stocks were slightly lower in late morning trading after a three-day holiday weekend, weighed down by a fall in energy and financial shares.
+May 30 (Reuters) - U.S. stocks were little changed in early afternoon trading on Tuesday as a rise in technology stocks offset declines in energy and financial shares.

 Oil prices fell over 1 percent on concerns that output cuts by the world’s big exporters may not be enough to drain a global glut that has depressed the market for almost three years.

-The energy sector's 1.04 percent fall led the decliners among the major S&P 500 sectors.
-Oil majors Chevron and Exxon were down about 0.5 percent.
+The energy sector’s 0.94 percent fall led the decliners among the major S&P 500 sectors.
+Exxon was down 0.4 percent, while Chevron fell 0.2 percent.

-Adding to the pressure, financial stocks were down 0.8 percent.
-JPMorgan fell 0.8 percent, weighing the most on the S&P, while Goldman Sachs' 1.3 percent fall dragged on the Dow.
+Adding to the pressure, financial stocks were down 0.5 percent.
+JPMorgan fell 1.1 percent, weighing the most on the S&P, while Goldman Sachs’ 1.6 percent decline dragged on the Dow.

 Data showed core PCE price index fell to 1.5 percent in the 12 months through April from 1.6 percent in March, reinforcing views that the Federal Reserve might not raise rates again after June.